learn-co-curriculum/objc-NavigationControllers/README.md

 3. In order for the segue to work as expected, you'll need to embed `TeamViewController` in a navigation controller in your storyboard.
 Do that!
-4. Use the `-prepareForSegue:sender:` method of `TeamViewController` to pass the tapped user forward to the detail view controller.
+4. Use the `-prepareForSegue:sender:` method of `TeamViewController` to pass the tapped user forward to the detail view controller - Do not use individual `IBAction`s for each of the buttons.
 Think about the best way to do this.
 The detail view controller should set all of its labels and image based on the team member that was tapped.
-Should you expose the `IBOutlets` of the detail view controller publicly, or is there a cleaner way?
+You can access the detail view controller by calling the `destinationViewController` property of the segue.

 ### Hints